More than 25 million pets live with people in poverty in the U.S. The ASPCA offers veterinarians a rare opportunity to help.

 Work/life balance: A true 40-hour fixed Tues-Sat schedule - no on-call or overnights Also: 3 weeks paid vacation, 6 paid holidays, paid sick leave, family leave and personal time

-Here’s a bonus: We are now offering a signing bonus of $5,000 for all newly hired CM veterinarians that join our NYC team.
+Here's a bonus: We are now offering a signing bonus of $5,000 for all newly hired CM veterinarians that join our Miami team

 Apply now!
-For more information and a complete job description click one of the links below or visit www.aspca.org/careers:
+For more information and a complete job description and list of qualifications, click one of the links below or visit www.aspca.org/careers

 Did you know the ASPCA employs more than 120 veterinarians in 5 states?